kjblakemore/book/README.md

 The course consisted of exploratory analysis of large data sets and visualiztions through interactive web applications.

-The format of the course was a weekly in-class team hackathon and take-home group and individual learning challenges.
+The format of the course was a weekly in-class team hackathon, followed by take-home team and individual learning challenges.

 ## Web Application
 The results of the hackathons and learning challenges for the first six weeks can be viewed at [gitbook](http://kjblakemore.github.io/book/).